Water Stewardship Policy

 1 ELC, WE, US AND OUR REFER TO THE ESTÉE LAUDER COMPANIES INC. AND ITS SUBSIDIARIES.
 IN THE CASE OF RECENTLY ACQUIRED SUBSIDIARIES OR BUSINESSES, APPLICATION OF THIS POLICY WILL BE SUBJECT TO A TRANSITION PERIOD, THE LENGTH OF WHICH WILL DEPEND ON THE STATUS AND CAPABILITIES OF THE ACQUIRED BUSINESSES AND/OR ENTITIES.

-3 REDUCTION IS FROM A FISCAL 2019 BASELINE OF 1.5 MILLION CUBIC METERS WATER WITHDRAWAL AT ELC-OPERATED MANUFACTURING SITES.
-EXCLUDES BRANDS ACQUIRED BY ELC DURING OR AFTER FISCAL 2020 AND ANY MANUFACTURING SITES THAT ARE NOT FULLY OPERATIONAL [OR INTEGRATED] WITHIN THE TARGET TIMELINE.
+2 REDUCTION IS FROM A RECALCULATED FISCAL 2019 BASELINE OF 1.6 MILLION CUBIC METERS WATER WITHDRAWAL AT ELC-OPERATED MANUFACTURING SITES.

 We use cookies to ensure our website works properly, and to collect statistics to provide you with the best experience.
 By continuing to use this site, you are agreeing to this.
 Find out more about how we use cookies and how to manage your settings.